Gheorghe Moroșanu

-A school (in Darabani) Moroșanu himself attended between 1957 and 1965 has been named after him since 2007, when he also received the title of honorary citizen of Darabani in recognition of his accomplishments.
+A school (in Darabani) Gheorghe Moroșanu himself attended between 1957 and 1965 has been named after him since 2007, when he also received the title of Honorary Citizen of Darabani in recognition of his accomplishments.

-In 2020 he became a corresponding member of the Academy of Romanian Scientists, then a full member in 2022.
+In 2020 he became a Corresponding Member of the Academy of Romanian Scientists, then Full Member in 2022.

+In 2025 Gheorghe Moroșanu was awarded the title of Professor Emeritus of the Alexandru Ioan Cuza University of Iași, and in 2026 he became a Corresponding Member of the Accademia Peloritana dei Pericolanti, Messina, Italia.